wei30172/angular-simulation/README.md

 Simulates PDF generation performance with datasets, testing libraries such as jsPDF, pdf-lib, and pdfmake.

-4. Performance Monitoring

-Implements a custom Angular service and decorator to track key performance metrics, such as load time, memory usage, and interaction delays across the different simulation areas.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.